linkml/linkml/sphinx/intro/tutorial03.md

  - the `linkml-validator` will first perform an internal conversion prior to using the jsonschema validator, and some errors may be caught at that stage
  - the conversion process may mask some errors - e.g. if a slot has range integer and is supplied as a string, implicit conversion is used

+See the [JSON-Schema generator](../generators/json-schema) docs for more info on JSON-Schema validation

 ## Other validation strategies

 Other strategies include